Our responses to consultations

 Our latest responses to central government consultations

-Read L&Q's response to the Rent Convergence consultation
+Read our response to the Rent Convergence consultation (PDF)

 The government has consulted on changes to the Decent Homes Standard (DHS), which establishes the minimum housing quality standards that residents in social and (for the first time) private rented sectors can expect from their landlords.
 Key proposed changes included:

-• Additional heating requirements and compliance with Minimum Energy Efficiency Standards (MEES)
+• additional heating requirements and compliance with Minimum Energy Efficiency Standards

-Within our response, we noted that L&Q welcomes the government’s efforts to reform the DHS to reflect modern expectations that ensure all homes are safe and decent.
+Within our response, we noted that we welcome the government’s efforts to reform the DHS to reflect modern expectations that ensure all homes are safe and decent.
 However, whilst we strongly agree in principle with most of the proposed changes and additions to the standard, we are concerned with the potential high costs that they will incur.

 In our view, the government has significantly underestimated the average per-property cost of meeting the new DHS, which could have serious financial implications for landlords, given pre-existing demanding and costly priorities.

-Read L&Q's response to the Decent Home Standard (DHS) consultation
+Read our response to the DHS consultation (PDF)

-• 10 September 2025: Decent Homes Standard (DHS) consultation – Resident response
+• September 2025: Reforming the Decent Homes Standard for social and privately rented homes – L&Q resident response

 While views varied on proposals like floor coverings, the message was clear: residents want homes that are safe, comfortable, and built to last, with their needs and preferences at the heart of decision-making.